Basic Approach

 Initiatives with Contractor Companies

-At ENEOS refineries and other facilities, when selecting contractor companies, we evaluate the companies’ safety management in their business operations.
-In addition, even after beginning business relationships with contractor companies, we conduct regular evaluations of the status of their safety management, identify areas for improvement and follow up on the implementation of improvement measures.
+At ENEOS refineries and other facilities, we provide training for all contractor company employees that are new to our worksites on site safety rules and share information about onsite facilities.
+When selecting contractor companies, in addition to evaluating the safety management aspects of work execution, we conduct regular evaluations of the status of their safety management after the start of the business relationship, identify areas for improvement and follow up on the implementation status.

 Main Initiatives at Refineries and Plants for Earthquakes

-The ENEOS Group implements various earthquake measures at its refineries and plants.
+The Group implements various earthquake measures at its refineries and plants.

 Measures to Protect Lives